 From the equilibration perspective timescale, the CE process is believed to be the fastest one among all the equilibration modes~\cite{rehm1979time}.
 To compare the equilibration timescale of various systems, we introduce a general ``normalized" observable $\delta I(t)$ = ($I(t)$ - $I_{\infty}$) / ($I_{0}$ - $I_{\infty}$) \cite{simenel2020timescales}.
 Here, $I_{0}$ and $I_{\infty}$ respectively denote the initial and expected saturation $N/Z$ values of the projectile.
 During the evolution, it is reasonable to see that the $\delta I$ decays from 1 to 0.
 The so-called characteristic time $\tau$ can be adopted to characterize the CE process, which is the parameter denoting the decay of $\delta I$ following $\delta I=y_{0}+A_{0} \exp (-t/\tau)$.

-In Fig. \ref{picture2}(a), several systems are calculated to present comprehensive timescale of the CE in this work.
+In Fig. \ref{picture2}(a), several systems are calculated to present a comprehensive timescale of the CE in this work.
 The incident energy of $E_{\textrm{c.m.}}$ = $1.2V(r=R_{\textrm{cont}})$ is used for each reaction.
-The values of $V(r=R_{\textrm{cont}})$ are $143$, $276$, $423$, $439$, $573$, $650$, and $618$${MeV}$, respectively, for the reactions $^{58}$Ni + $^{124}$Sn, $^{92}$Kr + $^{208}$Pb, $^{112}$Sn + $^{238}$U, $^{118}$Xe + $^{238}$U, $^{186}$W + $^{238}$U, $^{196}$Hg + $^{239}$Pu, and $^{198}$Pt + $^{238}$U. Despite the fluctuations, all systems exhibit a similar and fast decay pattern.
-By fitting the data in above reactions, 0.1 zs of the characteristic time $\tau$ is obtained in this work, which is in good agreement with the experimental measurement ($\tau \sim \SI{0.14}{zs}$) by Kratz \emph{et al}. ~\cite{kratz1977charge}, and in the same order of magnitude as the experimental data ($\tau \sim \SI{0.3}{zs}$) in Ref. \cite{PhysRevLett.118.062501} and $\SI{0.5}{zs}$ from the TDHF calculations~\cite{2019transport}.
+The values of $V(r=R_{\textrm{cont}})$ are 143, 276, 423, 439, 573, 650, and $\SI{618}{MeV}$, respectively, for the reactions $^{58}$Ni + $^{124}$Sn, $^{92}$Kr + $^{208}$Pb, $^{112}$Sn + $^{238}$U, $^{118}$Xe + $^{238}$U, $^{186}$W + $^{238}$U, $^{196}$Hg + $^{239}$Pu, and $^{198}$Pt + $^{238}$U. Despite the fluctuations, all systems exhibit a similar and fast decay pattern.
+By fitting the data in the above reactions, 0.52 zs of the characteristic time $\tau$ is obtained in this work (red line), which is in the same order of magnitude as the experimental data ($\tau \sim \SI{0.3}{zs}$) in Ref. \cite{PhysRevLett.118.062501}, the measurement ($\tau \sim \SI{0.14}{zs}$) by Kratz \emph{et al}. ~\cite{kratz1977charge}, and $\SI{0.5}{zs}$ from the TDHF calculations~\cite{2019transport}.
+Applying the microscopic stochastic mean-field approach ~\cite{Ayik2021smf}, Ayik \emph{et al}. performed a similar CE calculation.
+The system reaches equilibrium after $\SI{1}{zs}$ from first touching, which is also consistent with the result in this work.

 Furthermore, seen from Fig.~\ref{picture1}, the average $N/Z$ values of PLF or TLF, estimated based on the DNS-sysu and ImQMD models, show quite a different trend with contact time elapsed.
-The slow CE process shown in the ImQMD model might be due to the absence of the spin-orbit coupling in the interaction and the details of the Pauli blocking treatment \cite{DONANGELO199758,PhysRevC.90.064612}.
+The slow CE process shown in the ImQMD model might be due to the absence of the spin-orbit coupling in the interaction and the details of the Pauli blocking treatment \cite{DONANGELO199758, PhysRevC.90.064612}.